 What Is Fake Olive Oil?

-One of the most common ways that olive oil is fraudulently sold throughout the world is by being labeled as pure when it has actually been mixed with other oils.
-While you may think you are getting a good olive oil, in reality, you are getting an oil that is only partly crafted from olives.
-Manufacturers may mix olive oil with lower-priced, lower-quality oils, such as sunflower seed oil or soybean oil.
+One of the most common ways that olive oil is fraudulently sold throughout the world is when it has actually been mixed with other oils.
+While you may think you are getting a good olive oil, in reality, manufacturers may mix olive oil with lower-priced, lower-quality oils, such as vegetable oil or soybean oil, to cut costs.

 On top of that, many bottles of olive oil are wrongly labeled as “extra virgin” when they are actually of lower quality.
 In fact, a National Consumer League study once showed that nearly half of the bottles tested from a few major retailers did not meet the requirements of the “extra virgin” label.
 Technically, extra virgin olive oil is oil that is low in acid and free of flavor and odor defects.
-While extra virgin olive oil is objectively superior, lower quality oil is much easier and cheaper to grow and harvest.
-This is why many producers are motivated to mislabel and mislead.
+While extra virgin olive oil is objectively superior, lower quality oil is much easier and cheaper to grow and harvest, incentivizing producers are motivated to mislabel and mislead.

 Additionally, your olive oil may be fake in the sense that it does not come from where you think it does.
 In fact, a good portion of the olive oil marketed as “made in Italy” is not actually made in Italy.
 Instead, it comes from Syria, Morocco, Tunisia or Turkey and is bottled and marketed as authentic Italian olive oil.